-Though animal studies show promising results, the human research is needed to decide whether moringa leaves improve fertility in men.
+Though animal studies show promising results, human research is needed to decide whether moringa leaves improve fertility in men.

 4. Controls Blood Sugar Levels

-Insulin levels in the blood linked to diabetes.
+Insulin levels in the blood are linked to diabetes.
 In Type 2 diabetes, the human body loses the ability to produce enough insulin or to use the available levels.
 Insulin is moreover a hormone that is provided by the pancreas in our body that can reduce the sugar levels in the blood after having food.

 The condition is more evident in men than in women.
-One reason for this is because men tend to keep bad fat called visceral fat around the abdominal region.
+One reason for this is that men tend to keep bad fat called visceral fat around the abdominal region.
 It causes insulin to lose its effectiveness; thus, sugar levels in the blood increase, causing you to become a diabetic patient.

 Animals studies in rats with diabetes have demonstrated that moringa leaf and seeds extract might reduce sugar levels in the blood by increasing insulin levels or taking sugar in the blood to cells.

-A study in 10 healthy adults has shown that ingesting 4 grams of leaf powder of the plant increased oozing of insulin but did not show high effectiveness on blood sugar levels.
+A study in 10 healthy adults has shown that ingesting 4 grams of leaf powder of the plant increased the oozing of insulin but did not show high effectiveness on blood sugar levels.